rsalmei/alive-progress/README.md

 ## Changelog highlights (complete [here](CHANGELOG.md)):
+- 3.0.1: fix for logging streams that extend StreamHandler but doesn't allow changing streams
 - 3.0.0: units support with automatic and configurable scaling and precision, automatic stats scaling for slow throughputs, support for using `sys.stderr` and other files instead of `sys.stdout`, smoothed out the rate estimation, more queries into the currently running widgets' data, help system in configuration errors
 - 2.4.1: fix a crash when dual-line and disabled are set
 - 2.4.0: support dual line text mode; finalize function parameter in alive_it; improve logging support, detecting customized ones